adcurtin/gmusic-check/README.md

 depends on gmusicapi, install with `pip install gmusicapi`

+to log in to gmusicapi, run `python oauth_login.py`

-need to have an app password for google in `.password`
+need to have an app password for google in `.password` to send email